tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_the_door_locked_Last_night_I_got_curious_and_found_out_why.md

 I tugged at the cuffs.
 “Rowan, if something is going on, you can tell me.”

-He cocked his head.
 "Really?
-Because, no offense, Nin.
-But I don’t think a pep talk will help this kind of problem.”
+Because, no offense, but I don’t think a pep talk will help this kind of problem.”

 “Well, I can try.”
 I said.
 “I don’t want to be locked up here every full moon because you’re scared of moonlight.”

 I was startled when he sputtered out a laugh before getting close—too close—his icy breath grazing my cheeks.

 “Well.”
 Rowan murmured, “Maybe if you weren’t a fucking coward that day, things might be different.
-But here we are.”
+But here we are.
+Drunk on the freakin' moon."

 He exhaled in my face, and something warm crept up my throat.
 His entire demeanour had changed.
 I was used to his bad moods before the moon, but this was something different.
 This was hatred and resentment in its purest form shown in the twitch of his lips.
 I didn’t have to see his eyes.

 He climbed off the bed and offered me a salute, his lips twisting into a smile I knew was fake.
 It made me wonder if I was wrong.
 If the moon didn’t change them; it brought out their true feelings and selves.

 But that only brought more questions.
 He mentioned “that day” which was part of the endless blur of darkness, memories torn from me in my blackouts.
 Did something happen during one of those instances which had triggered them to act like this?
 Did I know subconsciously?
 With that question in my mind, I attempted to lunge from the restraints, but he was already at the door.
-“Night Nin.”
+“Night."

 I didn’t reply.
 I knew not to entertain him when he was starting to feel the moon’s effects.

 When the door slammed shut and I heard the twist of the key in the lock, I lay back and closed my eyes.